-In the lower abodomen Stomach channel points have a new range of properties from those above.
+In the lower abdomen Stomach channel points have a new range of properties compared with those above.

 Strengthening the lower abdominal energy helps keep the Qi down, reducing outbursts and anxiety.

 Of course, Stomach channel points here affect the bowels, the womb, ovaries and the bladder.
-They can be useful for pain from all sorts of syndromes, and for helping to improve fertility.
+They can be useful for pain from all sorts of syndromes, and can help to improve fertility.